ESF-Works

 Objectives

-• Build an evidence base on the factors that influence why, how and if carers access alternative care services that enable them to work.
+• Carry out research into the factors that influence why, how and if carers access alternative care services that enable them to work.

-• Use delivery partnerships to identify and enhance existing care services, and develop and test new care services, which enable carers to work
+• Use delivery partnerships to identify and enhance exisiting care services, and develop and test new care services, which enable carers to work.

 • Support the participation of carers in planning the development and delivery of care service provision.

-• Use the lessons of the research and delivery partnerships to influence long term development and investment in the health and social care sector, including working to establish a National Care Strategy (work being incorporated in the Prime Minister’s 2007-8 review of the National Strategy for Carers and the government’s Green Paper on Social Care).
+• Develop a national policy partnership that will use the lessons of the research and delivery partnerships to influence long term development and investment in the health and social care sector, including working to establish a National Care Strategy.

 Target Groups